Find Trade Colleges

 • Turf Sales Person

-Job Opportunities for Wholesale and Manufacturing Sales Representatives
+Is There Job Demand for Wholesale and Manufacturing Sales Representatives?

-There were about 1,469,900 jobs for Wholesale and Manufacturing Sales Representative in 2016 (in the United States).
+In the United States, there were 1,469,900 jobs for Wholesale and Manufacturing Sales Representative in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 76,400 new jobs for Wholesale and Manufacturing Sales Representative by 2026.
 The BLS estimates 158,400 yearly job openings in this field.

 undefined